EVORA: Deep Evidential Traversability Learning for Risk-Aware Off-Road Autonomy: Problem Overview

 \subsection{Key Challenges}

-While the problem~\eqref{eq:nominal_obj} can be optimized via nonlinear optimization techniques such as Model Predictive Path Integral control (MPPI~\cite[Algorithm~2]{williams2017information}), the terrain traction $\Param$ varies across terrain types and needs to be learned from real-world navigation data.
+While the objective~\eqref{eq:nominal_obj} can be optimized by finding an optimal control sequence via nonlinear optimization techniques such as Model Predictive Path Integral control (MPPI~\cite[Algorithm~2]{williams2017information}), the terrain traction varies across terrain types and needs to be learned from real-world data.
 However, real-world terrain traction is uncertain since visually and geometrically similar terrain may have different traction properties (aleatoric uncertainty), and the traction models can only be trained on limited data (epistemic uncertainty).
-Even if uncertainty in terrain traction is quantified accurately, designing risk-aware planners that mitigate the risk of failures under this uncertainty is still a remaining challenge.
+Even if uncertainty in terrain traction is quantified accurately, designing risk-aware planners that mitigate the risk of failures under this uncertainty is still challenging.
 To address these challenges, we introduce our proposed uncertainty-aware traversability model and the risk-aware planner in Sec.~\ref{sec:traversability} and Sec.~\ref{sec:planning}, respectively.